nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **Adds** a staff to the system.

-* Upon the addition of a staff, the system provides an `index` for them in the [Staff List](#glossary), which can be use in other commands, to refer to them.
+* Upon the addition of a staff, the system provides an `index` for them in the [Staff List](#glossary):mag:, which can be use in other commands, to refer to them.

 **Format:**
 `add n/NAME p/PHONE_NUMBER e/EMAIL $/SALARY [s/STATUS] [r/ROLE]... [t/TAG]...`